One Saturday morning, a text from Lucky lit up Shelly’s phone. “NY NY wedding.”

 Uncle Max had told him he had drawn and redrawn her arm many times (minus the tattoos).
 Now in the bright daylight, he admired his uncle’s solution to the problem of how to draw that lean muscled limb down to her bare and bitten nails.

 Should he tell his aunt he finally met Callie?
-He remembered her warning glance to her husband one day when she saw George enter the room, abruptly ending their conversation.
+He remembered her warning glance to her husband one day.

 But he had already overheard.